FEATURES

 The Army's announcement that a training camp large enough to house 30,000 men would be built, came from Washington on Jan.
 6, 1942, --- less than a month after the attack on Pearl Harbor.

 The Army moved swiftly to start construction of the camp, and by April, 1942, more than 15,000 civilian workers were employed.
 The camp was built on the northern part of more than 40,000 acres purchased from farmers in Johnson, Bartholomew and Brown counties.
+As many as 600 families were displaced as the Army took over 40,000 acres; the towns of Kansas and Mount Pisgah vanished.

 - - - - -